Forschungsprojekt TRAPH: Traffic Management and Information System

 TRAPH aimed to design and prototype the data management of ASFiNAG’s new traffic management and information system 2.0.

-As a motorist on Austria’s freeways and expressways, you are familiar with the situation: Why is the overhead indicator showing a speed limit of 60 km/h right now?
-In order to be able to answer such inquiries even for a point in time longer in the past – for example in the case of inquiries by the executive – ASFiNAG will support the efficient processing of such questions with a modern data management system.
+As a motorist on Austria’s freeways and expressways, you often ask: Why does the overhead indicator show 60 km/h right now?
+To answer such inquiries even for points in the past – for example in official investigations – ASFiNAG needs a modern data management system.
+This system ensures the efficient processing of such questions.

-For this purpose, the switching of overhead indicators must be traceable.
-For this purpose, the correlations between the sensor data recorded along the route and the switching decisions of the overhead indicators are stored in a database.
-Examples of situations that can trigger switching are the detection of the end of a traffic jam or wetness on the road, which can lead to a dynamic restriction of the permissible speed.
-Central questions are also which switching operations occur most frequently on certain sections of the freeways or which situations and measures lead to certain indications.
-Another use case is the evaluation of the local distribution of the circuits.
+For this purpose, the switching of overhead indicators must remain traceable.
+Therefore, the correlations between the sensor data recorded along the route and the switching decisions of the overhead indicators are stored in a database.
+Situations that can trigger switching include the detection of the end of a traffic jam or wet road conditions.
+These can lead to a dynamic restriction of the permissible speed.
+Central questions are, for example, which switching operations occur most frequently on certain freeway sections.
+It is also relevant which situations and measures lead to certain indications.
+Another important use case is the evaluation of the local distribution of the circuits.

-Furthermore, the understanding of the correlations between situations and measures is essential for the control and parameterization of the Traffic Management and Information System 2.0 (VMIS).
-Only by analyzing this data, ASFiNAG has the knowledge whether VMIS 2.0 works correctly and how to parameterize the automatic programs.
+Furthermore, the understanding of these correlations is essential for controlling and parameterizing the Traffic Management and Information System 2.0 (VMIS).
+Only through continuous data analysis does ASFiNAG gain the knowledge of whether VMIS 2.0 works correctly.
+In addition, the data show how to parameterize the automatic programs in a reliable way.

 Problem